maschinenstadt/lib.js/README.md

 #### File functions
 Mainly "readlink()" (with all sub's) has been finished again.
-It will be used for different purposes .. if you'd like to find out more, change into the sub directory './example' to run `./symlinks.js --debug=8` (won't work from other directories - as 'process.cwd()' is considered there).
+It will be used for different purposes .. if you'd like to find out more, change into the sub dir 'example/readlink' to run `./symlinks.js --debug=4` (not working in other directories - as 'process.cwd()' is considered there).
 You would like to look to the area 'Process'. ;-)´